nuuuwan/news_lk3_data/README.md

 *2024-03-02 11:30:57* · [`adalk`](https://www.ada.lk/breaking_news/උෂ්ණාධික-කාලගුණය-නිසා-ජල-උල්පත්-සිදී-යනවා/11-408381) · `si`

-*Due to the hottest weather, the spring of water is dry.
+Due to the hottest weather, the spring of water is dry.
 Minister Mahinda Amaraweera announced that tea fertilizer will be provided to growers at government-quality prices.
 Farmers are urged to cultivate paddy fields immediately, using modern technology like "parachute" and specific methods for plowing.
 The government is focusing on supplementary crops and has increased the production of certain fertilizers.
 Efforts are being made to reduce fertilizer prices, with the aim of providing high-quality fertilizer at minimum prices.
 The Red Cultivation Scheme has successfully implemented 55 out of 59 projects, harvesting around 1350 kilograms of tea leaves per acre per month.
-This initiative is credited to President Ranil Wickremesinghe's visionary measures.*
+This initiative is credited to President Ranil Wickremesinghe's visionary measures.

+🟩

 Minister of Agriculture and Plantation Industries Mahinda Amaraweera said that the tea fertilizer will be given to the growers of the quality and quality of the government's fertilizer companies.